nicoserrano/Credit_Risk_Analysis/README.md

 ## Results

-The results for all six machine learning algorithms are shown below:
+The results for all six machine learning algorithms are shown below with their outputs supported with images:

  | ML Model | Balanced Accuracy Score | Precision | Recall | F1 |